AdobeDocs/federated-audience-composition.en/help/admin/privacy-requests.md

         "value": <Data Subject's Identity Identifier>

 "include":
-    FAC (which is the Adobe product code for Adobe Federated Audience Composition) profileService (product code for Profile)
+    profileService (product code for Profile)
     AdobeCloudPlatform (product code for AEP Data Lake) identity (product code for Identity)